weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 Specifically, in this example:

 1. You will create a simple application running in two containers on separate hosts.
-2. Provide a JSON message and a date, to the _'Hello, World'_ service.
+2. Provide a JSON message and a date, to the _'Hello, Weave!'_ service.
-3. Use curl to query the _'Hello World'_ service from the second container.
+3. Use curl to query the _'Hello, Weave!'_ service from the second container.

 ![Weave and Docker](/guides/images/Simple_Weave.png)